Chocolate Hazelnut Streusel Cake

 by Lora Wiley-Lennartz

-When I started baking for this blog years ago, at one point I taught myself how to make streusel.
-A dangerous trick for someone like me who has trouble not eating it straight out of the bowl.
+When I started baking for this blog years ago, I taught myself how to make streusel.
+Oh dear.
+I thought I was a genius.
+This is definitely a sketchy skill for someone like me who has trouble not eating it straight out of the bowl.
+However, I am cured!
+Because there is no need to do that anymore.

 For the Chocolate Cake: